feltus/synapse_downloader/README.md

 # Convert HDF5 files to Gene Expression Matrices

 ## H5 to GEM Converter
-A Python tool for converting Kallisto HDF5 RNA-seq outputs into gene expression matrices (GEM), with support for count data and TPM calculations.
+h5_to_gem.py is a tool for converting Kallisto HDF5 RNA-seq outputs into gene expression matrices (GEM), with support for count data and TPM calculations.

 ## Overview
 This utility processes Kallisto RNA-seq output files (.h5 format) and generates standardized gene expression matrices for downstream analysis.
 It can process a single file or batch process all files in a directory, combining them into a unified matrix.